 A backsplash is usually meant to follow the surface of the walls beside it.
 If you install backsplash material over your existing wall, it only sticks out enough to cover a gap if it’s applied right above the height of the stove.
 Otherwise, a backsplash will just push out your stove even more.

 Tiles are usually 6 mm to 19 mm (¼ in to ¾ in) or thick. (source: SF Gate)

-Tile adhesive used to stick tiles to the wall only add 1 mm to 2 mm (0.05 in to 0.09 in) to the thickness. (source: Home of Tile) That’s still much less than 25mm (1 in).
+Tile adhesive is used to stick tiles to the wall, adding only 1 mm to 2 mm (0.05 in to 0.09 in) to the thickness. (source: Home of Tile) That’s still much less than 25mm (1 in).